wasmerio/wasmer/lib/wasi-experimental-io-devices/README.md

 # WASI Framebuffer

-An experimental extension of WASI for basic graphics.
+The `wasmer-wasi-experimental-io-devices` crate is experimental extension of WASI for basic graphics.

-This is not part of the WASI standard right now so use at your own risk -- it may break or be removed
+Note: I/O devices is not part of the WASI standard yet.

-TODO add usage instructions here